RetroTINK-LLC/firmware/2xpro.md

 ### Multiplatform

-A talented developer (Ryan Mullen) ported the firmware update tool to Python: https://github.com/rmull/tinkup
+A talented developer (Ryan Mullen) [ported the firmware update tool to Python.](https://github.com/rmull/tinkup)

 This should work on Windows, Mac (including M1) and Linux.